Update: March 2019

 If you are purchasing a map purely for the Yorkshire Three Peaks, the Discovery Walking Map is the recommended option.

-Nothing beats a paper map.
+Nothing beats a map.
 It won’t run out of battery or break on you for an unknown reason.
 There is also a feeling of satisfaction when navigating the “old fashioned” way: nothing but a piece of paper, a compass, landmarks in your surroundings and the confidence to read a map.

 The Ordnance Survey (OS) Map you need for the Yorkshire Three Peaks is the OS OL2: Yorkshire Dales: Southern and Western Areas (OS Explorer Map).

 A compass is required to effectively navigate with the map.